shenweichen/DeepCTR/docs/source/Examples.md

 ```
 ## Hash Layer with pre-defined key-value vocabulary

-This examples how to use pre-defined key-value vocabulary in `Hash` Layer.
+This examples how to use pre-defined key-value vocabulary in `Hash` Layer.`movielens_age_vocabulary.csv` stores the key-value mapping for `age` feature.

 ```python
 from deepctr.models import DeepFM